 To transfer funds from II-A or IV-A in GMS, a district enters the amount they wish to transfer in the field(s) provided on the lower half of the Allocations page.
-The district will then budget and describe how the transferred funds will be used when budgeting and describing the rest of the funds from the Title program they transferred to.
+The district will then budget and describe how the transferred funds will be used when budgeting and describing the rest of the funds of the Title program they transferred to.
+If Title I-A or III-A receive funds through Transferring, the district must allocate all funds or an error will result.
 If the entirety of one Title program's funds are removed via Transferring, the district completes neither the Budget nor the Program Details page of the Title program from which they were removed but must still sign its Assurances.